-Besides being one of the worst written explanations of a problem I’ve ever forced my fingers to type, it leaves you, the buyer/homeowner with little to no information about what the heck is going on here.
+Besides being one of the worst written explanations of a problem I have ever forced my fingers to type, it leaves you, the buyer/homeowner, with little to no information about what the heck is going on here.

-Let’s first look at how to determine how many wires a breaker will accept, and then we’ll look into how to fix the problem if you have too many connections on a breaker.
-This, of course, is known as a double tap, or even a triple tap if you have an extra stupid person working inside your electric panel.
+Let’s first look at how to determine how many wires a breaker will accept, and then we will look into how to fix the problem if you have too many connections on a breaker.
+This, of course, is known as a double tap or even a triple tap if you have an extra stupid person working inside your electric panel.

 It’s all about the connection between the wire and the breaker.
 If more than one wire is connected to the breaker, and that breaker is not designed for two wires, the chances of those connections being too loose is much greater than those with just one wire connected.

-If the connection between a breaker and a wire becomes loose, it could cause overheating or worse, start to arc between the gaps.
+If the connection between a breaker and a wire becomes loose, it could cause overheating or, worse, start to arc between the gaps.
 Arcing is what starts a fire in an electrical panel.
 Making sure your breakers’ connections are tight and properly executed is very important to fire safety.

 As if the rules aren’t confusing enough, sometimes you can double tap breakers and it’s not a problem.
-There are a couple manufacturers that rate and allow certain breakers to have these types of connections made to them.
+There are a couple of manufacturers that rate and allow certain breakers to have these types of connections made to them.

 So how do you know which is which?
 It’s printed on the breaker.

-As far as I know, these Square D’s and some Cutler Hammer breakers are OK to double tap, but everything else is a no-no. If you know of another brand where this practice is acceptable, please let me know and I’ll add it to the list.
+As far as I know, some Square D’s and some Cutler Hammer breakers are OK to double tap, but everything else is a no-no. If you know of another brand where this practice is acceptable, please let me know and I’ll add it to the list.

-Now that you know you how to determine what a double tapped breaker is, let’s explore the options on how to correct them.
+Now that you know how to determine what a double tapped breaker is, let’s explore the options on how to correct them.
 These are all fairly simple, but if you don’t have past experience or knowledge with working inside an electric panel, it would be best to call in a pro.
 There are points inside these panels that can kill you in the blink of an eye, even if you turn off the main breaker.

 The vast majority of the time, one of the options above will take care of your double-tapped breaker woes.
-If you find yourself in a situation where it won’t, sometimes a larger panelboard may needed- but those times are few and far between.
-Only your electrician can tell you for sure when it comes needing a replacement panel.
+If you find yourself in a situation where it won’t, sometimes a larger panelboard may need- but those times are few and far between.
+Only your electrician can tell you for sure when it comes to needing a replacement panel.